 The Tony Elumelu Foundation:

-The founder Tony Elumelu is a Nigerian businessman turned angel investor, they are currently running a programme that encourages entrepreneurs to apply for funds Africa-wide.
-The programme runs for two months and ends in March, there is no limit to the kind of ideas that will be accepted.
+The founder Tony Elumelu is a Nigerian businessman turned angel investor.
+His foundation are currently running a programme that encourages entrepreneurs to apply for funds Africa-wide.
+The programme runs for two months and ends in March. there is no limit to the kind of ideas that will be accepted.
 I believe this project is a good fit for the kind of ideas that is needed that is solutions that were conceived as a direct consequence of the challenges facing our immediate environment.

 iDEA Nigeria: